sovrynn/ecdo/2-LOCATION-MAPPING/README.md

 ![world](img/global-elevation2.jpg "world")

+See [here](https://github.com/sovrynn/ecdo/tree/master/6-LITERATURE/nobulart/ecdo-visualizations) for a global visualization of S1 -> S2.

 ## Basic Contribution Guidelines

 Analysis of certain physical landmarks or structures that could be evidence for past ECDO events should go in `ADHOC-EVIDENCE`, and then be backlinked here.